-Back in January 2020, Petrobras disclosed its intention to sell its entire stake in two sets of deep-water post-salt offshore concessions, which are Golfinho and Camarupim clusters located in the Espírito Santo Basin.
+Back in January 2020, Petrobras disclosed its intention to sell its entire stake in two sets of deep-water post-salt offshore concessions.
+These are Golfinho and Camarupim clusters located in the Espírito Santo Basin.

 In June 2021, reports emerged that Petrobras received a binding offer from BW Energy and DBO Energia for its Golfinho fields and it was reported that the Brazilian state-owned firm was expected to start bilateral negotiations with the top bidder shortly afterwards.

-Addressing the recent speculation regarding the potential acquisition of the Golfinho field in Brazil, BW Energy on Tuesday confirmed it is having discussions with Petrobras for a potential purchase of the Golfinho Cluster.
+Addressing the recent speculation regarding the potential acquisition of the Golfinho field in Brazil, BW Energy on Tuesday confirmed it was engaged in discussions with Petrobras for a potential purchase of the Golfinho Cluster.

-While the company explained that this is part of its continuous consideration of opportunities to acquire assets in line with its strategy, it also pointed out that it “can neither confirm nor deny that a transaction will take place at this time.”
+While the company explains that this is part of its continuous consideration of opportunities to acquire assets in line with its strategy, it also adds that it “can neither confirm nor deny that a transaction will take place at this time.”

 Located at a water depth between 1,300 and 2,200 meters, the Golfinho cluster comprises the oil-producing Golfinho field and the Canapu non-associated gas producer, as well as the BM-ES-23 exploratory block.